The best way to describe ceilings is to say that they are the finished surface on the underside of a roof or floor.

 Conventional flat plasterboard ceilings are the most common type of ceilings seen in homes.
 They have no added details (apart from light fittings) and are a great cost-effective solution for the upper surface of a room.

-Coffered ceilings consist of sunken panels, usually square or rectangular in shape in a grid-like form and can be there for both decorative purposes and/or to provide structural strength.
+Coffered ceilings consist of sunken panels, usually square or rectangular in shape.
+They sit in a grid-like form and can be there for both decorative purposes and/or to provide structural strength.

-The beams that form the grid on traditional coffered ceilings were usually made from timbers or stone.
+Beams that formed the grid on traditional coffered ceilings were usually made from timbers or stone.